hove-io/navitia_sdk_docs/docs/getting_started.md

 ## 🛠 Modules Configuration

 The Navitia SDKs should be configured before usage.
-Within a specific module, the customization can affect data or graphical components.<br>
+Within a specific module, the customization can affect data or graphical components.
 Since your application can integrate one or more Navitia modules, you can use a single JSON file to configure all the modules at once.<br>
 The following are the possible configuration parameters: